wkorando/developer/java-panama/environment.md

 ## Task 1: Cloud Shell

 To perform this workshop, you will use Java 19 on Oracle Cloud Infrastructure.
-In theory, you can also do it the workshop our own machine with Java 19 installed but in the interest of time, it is easier to use OCI.
+In theory, you can also do the workshop on your own machine with Java 19 installed but in the interest of time, it is easier to use OCI.

 Cloud Shell is a browser-based terminal that provides an ephemeral Linux machine, it simplifies application development and access to cloud resources on OCI.
 Under the hood, Cloud Shell uses an OCI pre-configured Virtual Machine with preinstalled tools, including Java.
 And as you will see in this workshop, Cloud Shell can also be used to develop simple applications.